U.S. Department of Energy - Energy Efficiency and Renewable Energy

 The objectives of the initiative are to reduce petroleum consumption and vehicle emissions and to educate park visitors so that they might adopt similar practices.

 By partnering with Clean Cities and its nationwide network of coalitions, NPS units will enhance their relationships with surrounding communities, receive technical assistance, take advantage of training opportunities, and gain access to valuable outreach materials and other resources.
+Clean Cities coalitions interested in partnering with an NPS unit can access coalition-specific guidance on the Clean Cities Coalition Wiki.

 Eligible applicants include NPS units and Clean Cities coalitions only.
 However, other stakeholders and partners may work with NPS and Clean Cities to form project teams.
 Interested parties should contact Clean Cities coordinators with project ideas to explore feasibility.
 Individual NPS units are encouraged to work with one or more Clean Cities coalitions during the project-development process and should contact a Clean Cities coordinator before submitting a project idea.